kfogel/cookdown/curried-chickpeas.md

 partly cooked, put the onions and ginger back in, add ~3 heaping tablespoons of **Madras curry powder**, and stir.

-Pour the saut&eacuteed vegetables into the broth with the chickpeas.
+Pour the saut&eacute;ed vegetables into the broth with the chickpeas.
 Bring to a simmer and let simmer for appx 5 hours, stirring occasionally.
 An hour or two in, add **2 heads of star anise**.